-Internally displaced woman works with her host family who are helping to build her new home, as part of UNHCR's shelter project in North Kivu Province, DRC.
+Internally displaced woman works with her host family who are helping to build her new home, future internal displacement, in particular with respect to disaster displacement.

 In this regard, priority must be given to investing in our capacity to further enable displacement-sensitive emergency preparedness, climate adaptation and disaster risk reduction, with a particular eye to strengthening the resilience of vulnerable communities.
 Unfortunately, these areas remain woefully underfunded and inadequately targeted at the countries and populations at greatest risk.
 As of 2020, the 15 countries most vulnerable to the effects of climate change, of which 11 were the subject of an interagency humanitarian appeal, received only 5.8% of the global funding allocated by multilateral adaptation funds.5